DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 Please note that the specific 'consent' under GDPR as a legal basis is not equivalent with 'informed consent' in the context of health research.
 For more information please consult the [Opinion 3/2019 concerning the Questions and Answers on the interplay between the Clinical Trials Regulation (CTR) and the General Data Protection regulation (GDPR)](https://edpb.europa.eu/our-work-tools/our-documents/opinion-art-70/opinion-32019-concerning-questions-and-answers_en) of the European data protection board.

 If consent is used as legal basis for processing of personal data consider asking for permission to archive the data for the purpose of future research, and possibly also educational purposes as part of both the informed and specific consent.
-It is advisable to use standard consent clauses, which can be reflected with maschine readable metadata (See e.g. the [GA4GH ethical toolkit](https://www.ga4gh.org/our-products/#{%22product%22:{%22related_work_streams%22:%22Regulatory%20&%20Ethics%20Work%20Stream%20(REWS)%22}}) as an example for human genetic data)
+It is advisable to use standard consent clauses, which can be reflected with machine readable metadata (See e.g. the [GA4GH ethical toolkit](https://www.ga4gh.org/genomic-data-toolkit/regulatory-ethics-toolkit/) as an example for human genetic data)

 > 4a.3\